MATH 6140 (Algebra 2)

 an appropriate profile.

-- The two midterms will be held during class on Wednesday,
+- The two midterms are scheduled to be held during class on Friday,

 - The first midterm might be something like